 In case these solutions don’t help you to remove the ingrown hairs, the best thing to do is to go to a dermatologist.
 The professional will be able to provide you with the most appropriate treatment, not only depending on the ingrown hair but also on your skin type and other important factors to take into account.

-Remember it’s very important you don’t touch the area with your hands constantly, or with tools (tweezers, pencils, or other pointed objects), as this will only increase the inflammation.
+And remember: it’s very important to keep the area clean and dry, and avoid constantly touching it with your hands or with any instrument (tweezers, pencils, or other pointed objects).